StuartsProjects/GPSTutorial/Readme.md

 Note that the line reporting the satellites in view, the GPS sentence $GPGSV, has changed from $GPGSV,1,1,00\*79 (meaning no satellites in view)\ to  $GPGSV,1,1,01,03,,,19*73 which shows there is one satellite in view.
 The satellite is number 03 and the signal strength is 19, which is very weak.
 To eventually get a good GPS fix you will need several satellites in view with a signal strength of 25+.

+If the $GPGSV sentence never moves from the no satellites in view output format (see above) then either the GPS is faulty or its antenna is.

-The next thing that should happen is that the GPS starts reporting the time, 11:39:41 in this case;
+The next thing that should happen is that the GPS starts reporting the time, 11:39:41.00 in this case;

     $GPGSV,1,1,01,03,,,25*7C
     $GPGLL,,,,,113940.00,V,N*44